Enterprise Management Commands

 Parameters:

-User's id or email address.
+User's UID or email address.

-- note: you can use the following command to see a list of users in the enterprise:
+Note: you can use the following command to see a list of users in the enterprise:

 ei --users